 DR. CORINNE BORBRIDGE AUSTIN Ph.D., Registered Psychologist

-I have learned a great deal in my 20 years as a Psychologist but one thing remains constant – I am honoured to journey with people as they transform towards wellness, to offer compassionate presence and therapeutic knowing during times of struggle.
+In over 20 years as a Psychologist, one thing remains constant – I am honoured to journey with people as they transform towards wellness, and to offer compassionate presence and therapeutic knowing during times of struggle.
 I believe that people are both amazing and messy at the same time.
 My role is to meet people where they are so that we can find a way to live deeply in the “amazing” while easing the “messy.”

 I work with teens, adults, and couples and I have special interests in relationships, attachment, anxiety, trauma, sexuality, grief, and supporting families with ill or special needs children.
 I draw on several different approaches to therapy depending on what clients need.
 My work is particularly influenced by advanced training in Hakomi, a therapy approach that integrates cognitive, emotional and physiological realms as sources of knowing.
 I find Hakomi especially powerful in those times where the hurts seem “stuck” – where our insight and logic are not enough to move us to new ways of being.